-It has been estimated that one in four homes in Australia will deal with termites at least once in a lifetime, which highlights the dangerous threat these insects bring to your home.
+It has been estimated that 1 in 3 homes in Australia will deal with termites at least once in a lifetime, which highlights the dangerous threat these insects bring to your home.

 Dealing with a bad termite situation is not cheap.
 On average, the cost of dealing with an infestation can cost you around $2000, with the repairs costing you a minimum of $4000.
 Wouldn’t you rather spend that money on something else?
 A holiday maybe?
 Or put that towards a new car?